 - a.
-Members must respond to a pre-training oral questionnaire before their practice/ activity to attest that they are not feeling any of the COVID 19 symptoms. - b.
-Coaches will visually monitor team members to assess any early warning signs as to the status of their health and to touch base on how they are regarding their personal safety throughout the practice/ activity. - c.
-If members are unsure, please have them use the BC COVID-19 Self-Assessment Tool or through the COVID-19 BC Support App self-assessment tool.
+Club members must review the self-assessment signage located throughout the facility before each training session to attest that they are not feeling any of the COVID 19 symptoms. - b.
+If Club Members are unsure please have them use the BC COVID-19 self-assessment tool https://bc.thrive.health/covid19/en - c.
+Coaches may visually monitor club members to assess any early warning signs as to the status of their health and to touch bases on how they are regarding their personal safety throughout the practice session.